Using Blueprints in Petroleum Office

 Browsing Blueprints

-- Search — type keywords to filter blueprints by name or description
+- Search — type in the search box to filter by name or description

 Inserting a Blueprint

-- Click on the cell in Excel where you want the blueprint to start (this becomes the top-left corner)
+- Click the cell in Excel where you want the blueprint to start — this becomes its top-left corner

-- In the Blueprint Manager, select the blueprint you want
+- Select the blueprint you want in the pane

 Working with an Inserted Blueprint